-Distribution: Occurring in the Cascades and northeastern corner of Washington; Alaska south to California, east across Canada and to the Rockies in the U.S.
+Distribution: Occurring both sides of the Cascades, including the northeastern corner of Washington; Alaska to California, east to the Rocky Mountains, east across Canada to the Atlantic Coast.

-Habitat: Meadows and wet places at moderate elevations.
+Habitat: Meadows and wet places from middle elevations to the subalpine.

 Conservation Status: Not of concern